lukix/genemo/README.md

 Example of using Genemo in browser environment without blocking browser's main thread can be seen in [genemo-web-demo](https://github.com/lukix/genemo-web-demo) repository.

 ### Asynchronous execution
 To run the program in a non-blocking way you can use `Genemo.runEvolutionAsync` instead of `Genemo.runEvolution`.
-Both of these functions take the same parameters, but with one significant difference: each function passed to `runEvolutionAsync` (`selection`, `reproduce`, `fitness`, etc.) can return a `Promise` (synchronous functions work as well).
-Note that `Genemo.runEvolutionAsync` runs each generation asynchronously, so if a single generation takes too long to complete, it will still block the main thread noticeably.
+Both of these functions take the same parameters, but with one significant difference: each function passed to `runEvolutionAsync` (`selection`, `reproduce`, `fitness`, etc. can return a `Promise` (synchronous functions work as well).
+From time to time `Genemo.runEvolutionAsync` runs next generation asynchronously to avoid blocking browser's main thread.
+However, if a single generation takes too long to complete, it will still block the main thread.
+To control the frequency of asynchronous iteration executions, use `maxBlockingTime` option.
+Keep in mind that `runEvolutionAsync` is significantly slower than `runEvolution`.
+It should be improved in future versions, however, currently the best solution is to use `runEvolution` with Web Workers when running in browser environment.
 ```javascript
 Genemo.runEvolutionAsync(options).then(result => {
   // ...